Mar 21, 2020 at 7:45 AM

 Women's Record: Anne Wheatley 7:09:00

-The BADWATER® ultra running experience returns to the (B)east Coast when the seventh BADWATER CAPE FEAR race takes place on Bald Head Island, North Carolina.
+The BADWATER® ultra running experience returns to the (B)east Coast when BADWATER CAPE FEAR race takes place each year in March on Bald Head Island, North Carolina.

 With 50km and 51-mile race options, Badwater® Cape Fear features a twelve-mile warm-up on the car-free, one-lane-wide roads of Bald Head Island, followed by either 19 or 39 miles of running on the wild and secluded sandy beach between Cape Fear and Fort Fisher.
 The race is held along the Atlantic Seaboard with spectacular views of the Frying Pan Shoals to the east and wild and undeveloped marshlands to the west.
 Running this remote coast is a dramatic, invigorating, and inspiring manner in which to experience the Cape Fear region in all its grandeur!